Fort Bend Independent School District: Administration

 The Fort Bend ISD Police Department is headquartered in Stafford.
 Its current headquarters was the former FBISD Administration Building located off FM1092 which was later converted into a vehicle maintenance facility after the administration HQ was moved to Sugar Land.

 FBISD's current administration building is located in Sugar Land, near the Town Square and First Colony Mall.
 There is also the FBISD Annex, which contains an auditorium/banquet hall for FBISD, as well as a shop for teachers of FBISD.

 When the district was first created Sugar Land Junior High School had the administrative offices.
 However, there was no tax assessor-collector in Sugar Land, so the taxation office was in Missouri City as that municipality did have one.
 In the summer of 1961 the district opened the first dedicated headquarters.
 In October 1985 the current district headquarters opened.

 District operations

 In 2019 the FBISD administration stated that it was considering changing the class ranking system so that students are ranked according to the school's attendance zones in which they reside instead of the schools which they actually attend.

 Athletics and extracurriculars

 FBISD is known for having some of the best athletic teams in Houston.
-All 11 high schools contain 2 gyms, Tennis Courts, a football/soccer/track field, a baseball field, and softball field, each fitted with LED scoreboards.
+All 11 high schools contain 2 gyms, Tennis Courts, a football/soccer/track field, a softball field, and with 1 exception, a baseball field, each fitted with LED scoreboards.

 FBISD also manages 2 athletic complexes, complete with turf and Video/LED scoreboards from NEVCO: